How Old is “Earth Day” You Ask?

 Thank You, Gaylord!
 How did one man “Gaylord Nelson” give birth to an idea, which has completely launched a global movement of environmental awareness?

-There’s an event upon us that’s growing more robust and exceptional with the passing of time.
-On April 22, 2016, Earth Day will celebrate its __ birthday.
+There’s an event that’s growing more robust & exceptional with the passing of time.
+April 22, 2020, Earth Day will celebrate its __ birthday.

 How Earth Day Came To Be